 The EBacc scores achieved by schools and students also assist parents in deciding which secondary schools to send their children to for Key Stage 4 GCSE studies.

 It's important to note that not all students study the English Baccalaureate, but the government aimed for at least three-quarters of all pupils in state and independent schools to study EBacc subjects by 2022.

-The English Baccalaureate, or EBacc, as it is also known, is basically a performance measure showing the proportion of children in a secondary school who achieve at least a Grade C in core academic subjects.
+The English Baccalaureate is a performance measure showing the proportion of children in a secondary school who achieve at least a Grade C in core academic subjects.